handrews/OpenAPI-Specification/src/oas.md

 #### Namespace Limitations

-The `namespace` field is intended to match the syntax of [XML namespaces](https://www.w3.org/TR/xml-names11/), although there are a few caveats:
+The `namespace` field is intended to match the syntax of [[xml-names11|XML namespaces]] although there are a few caveats:

 * Versions 3.1.0, 3.0.3, and earlier of this specification erroneously used the term "absolute URI" instead of "non-relative URI" ("non-relative IRI" as of OAS v3.2.0), so authors using namespaces that include a fragment should check tooling support carefully.
 * XML allows but discourages relative IRI-references, while this specification outright forbids them.